POSTED September 11, 2017

 Make sure to have the bellows inspected every time you service your boat.
 If there is any doubt of the condition, it’s best to replace them.
 Keep tabs on when they were changed as over time the rubber becomes hard, which will eventually lead to a tear or failure.
 It is considered good practice to replace them every 3 years.
 Where possible, always keep the drive trimmed down when not underway, as the bellows will not be constantly stretched and will result in a longer lifespan.
-Damaged bellows that go unnoticed can cause catastrophic water damage to an engine room, and sometimes lead to a sunken boat.
+Damaged bellows that go unnoticed can cause catastrophic water damage to an engine room, and sometimes lead to a sunken boat!

 #4 Alternator Failure and Boating Breakdowns

 Every modern boat has a voltmeter fitted to the dash, and this will show you if your alternator is charging.
 A voltmeter takes a reading of battery voltage, so you know when they are being charged.
 With the engine off (with your ignition switch on), your battery voltage will be anywhere from 11.5v to 12.8v.
 With the engine running and alternator charging it should be 13v or higher.
 If your alternator is not charging your trip will be limited to how much battery is stored, and once it runs out your engine will likely stop running – this is because modern engine electronics require power to run, telling the engine when to fire, how much fuel to inject and even what position the throttle is in.

 Please note: On larger diesel-powered boats – you may come across a 24v system.
 In this case, the numbers are double – you will have between 23v and 25.6v with the engines off, and 25.6v and 28v with the engines running.